-References to new iPhone hardware and iOS 7 reportedly begin appearing in app logsAlex Wagner - Deputy Managing Editor, News Desk
+References to new iPhone hardware and iOS 7 reportedly begin appearing in app logsAlex Wagner - Editorial Director of News and Content

 Apple has been busy seeding beta versions of iOS 6.1 to registered developers lately, but it looks like the Cupertino firm may also be testing another new version of its mobile operating system.
 According to a report from The Next Web, some iOS developers have begun seeing both new iPhone hardware and iOS 7 popping up in their app logs.
 One such dev claims to have spotted a reference to an "iPhone 6,1" device that was powered by iOS 7.
 The identifiers for the iPhone 5 include "iPhone 5,1" and "iPhone 5,2."